On finite quotients of surface braid groups having order at most $127$: Introduction

-Let us give a brief description of the computational tools employed in our analysis.
-While groups of order $|G| \leq 63$ could still be handled manually, the use of \verb|GAP4| became essential for the study of groups of order $|G| \geq 64$.
-To facilitate these computations, we implemented a dedicated procedure, denoted \verb|CheckStructures|, which was used extensively throughout our work.
-For the reader’s convenience, all relevant scripts have been made available in an accompanying GitHub repository, see \cite{GAP4DDKS}.
-In addition, selected excerpts of the \verb|GAP4| code are included in the paper itself, in order to illustrate the nature of the computational methods involved.
+The proof of the Main Theorem combines methods from combinatorial group theory with explicit computations performed using the computer algebra system \verb|GAP4|~\cite{GAP4}.
+To this end, we implemented a dedicated procedure, \verb|CheckStructures|.
+All relevant scripts are available in a public GitHub repository~\cite{GAP4DDKS}, and selected excerpts of the \verb|GAP4| code are included in the paper to illustrate the computational methods involved.

-Let us emphasize that significant computational complexity issues arise when considering admissible braid quotients of order $|G| \ge 128$.
-Even in the case $b = 2$, the computer algebra tools currently available are not suitable for a systematic or exhaustive analysis at this level.
-Addressing the problem for larger groups will therefore require new theoretical input to complement the computational approach.